List, Set and Map in Toit#

 use hash values to place elements into the underlying data structure.

-This means that all keys must implement the hash_code
+This means that all keys must implement the hash-code

 method.
 The performance of sets and

-Sets and Maps only use the hash_code
+Sets and Maps only use the hash-code

 function if their size is big enough.
 Objects that

-don't implement hash_code
+don't implement hash-code

 might thus not yield errors until the collections grow big enough.

-where the chance of two different objects having the same hash code should be low.
+where the chance of two different objects having the same hash code should be

-Examples of using Map#
+Examples of using Map

 Lookup in a map is done with the indexing operator, []